Abraakadaniel/Soria/README.md

 # Soria
 Soria (placeholder name) IS a concept for an MMORPG that I have held close to my heart and mind for years that in theory would be unlimited in possibility, and avoid being stale like the Major competitors in this game scene.
+I have many ideas that would I think revolutionize this genre and many ways and revitalize the scene as well.
+ACTION COMBAT - Gone are the days that would have many players sleeping in their chairs because of TAB target playstyl, or because of pseudo hack n slash just use your abilities whenever combat.
+The combat of Soria would be fast paced action combat based on skill, but still dependant on gear as well.
+We don't want that archeage feeling though, to see people getting killed in just a few blows from someone one level higher than you.
+I have many ideas for the combat system.
+STORY - The story in Soria Would be what really seperated this game from other mmorpg games.